-Asian Cafe – Has great rolled ice cream.
+Asian Cafe – Has delicious rolled ice cream.

 Jody’s bakery – Originally famous for their duck cookies, but also have other theme cookies.

-They have excellent take-away frozen meals as well like quiches, casseroles and lasagnas.
+They also have excellent take-away frozen meals like quiches, casseroles and lasagnas.

 Shipley’sDo-Nut– Famous old donut house.
 They are extremely fresh… and addictive.